piksels-and-lines-orchestra/plo/documentation/protocols.md

     A chat message was recieved.
     This is intended to be used to drive forward a narrative.

+/plo/slideshow/slide (s slide_id, int slide_number)
+    A slide was shown/changed.
+    Intended to be able to have music following a visual slide presentation.

+For PLO_VIDEO_SERVER
 /plo/video/switch (i streamIndex)
     Change the displayed video stream.